caizoryan/notes/new_talk.md

 So with all of this in some sense I have a complete publication tool!

 #####  After imposition.
-So upon figuring this out, I had found 3 critical things that (sometting tsomething)
+So upon figuring this out, I found 3 critical things that changed my perspective on what this tool or this project was.

-1. Spreads are virtual surfaces. which means they can be designed as a surface separate from the actual physical surfaces
+1. Spreads are virtual surfaces. which means they can be designed as a surface separate from the actual physical surfaces [show an example of virtual surface across two bookelts] [show a booklet cut fold]

-2. Making a publication software was about reconcilling physical sheets and virtual surfaces (+ represent how the post production view of this reconcillment would look like)
+2. Making a publication software is just about reconcilling physical sheets and virtual surfaces (spreads) (+ also represent a view of the final form)

-3. I can use the above 2 things to make so many different types of books!
+[show using different color sheets] -> reconciling sheets [show vertical offset] -> representing a view of final form [so page numbers aren't discrete but continuous]

-Once I figured out this distinction
+3. I can play with the syntax and mechanics of what words mean when the vocabulary is constructured.
+And use this as an affordance to alter the form of the book.